ostdotcom/website-docupony/platform/docs/wallet_sdk_setup/android.md

 ### b).
 Creating new fragment.
 You can now create new fragment that will inherit `BaseFragment` and override definition of **callback functions**.
-This new fragment can now call workflow function to perform any wallet realted task.
+This new fragment can now call workflow function to perform any wallet related task.

 [Sample implementation inheriting `BaseFragment`](https://github.com/ostdotcom/ost-wallet-sdk-android/blob/release-2.0/app/src/main/java/ost/com/sampleostsdkapplication/fragments/LoginFragment.java)